-This relief and allowance program has come into effect for projects that commence after the end of October 2018.
+This relief and allowance program has come into effect for projects that commence on or after 29 October 2018.
 Take the time to research the measure because the provisions for commencement are complex and unique.
 There are anti-avoidance measures that keep taxpayers from manipulating the relief.

-The relief becomes available from when the building or structure is bought into use.
+The relief becomes available from when the building or structure is bought into use, or when the work is completed if the building is in continuous use during the work carried out.
 There are further rules to consider if the building ceases to be used for a period of time.

 July 2021 Update

 An HMRC amendment states that if further assets are purchased upon which SBA is being claimed, then the date of purchase of the new assets should be shown on the Allowance Statement.